There are many reasons why sleep is important, as it improves overall health and well-being and enables individuals to perform.

-Health: If there is sleep deficiency there is heightened risk of stroke, diabetes through higher blood sugar levels (insulin control), obesity, hunger hormone balance control (we can eat too much or little), heart disease, kidney disease, or high blood pressure.
-To get adequate or enough sleep is important in controlling and decreasing the risk of such health issues and promoting good health.
+Health: If there is sleep deficiency there is a heightened risk of stroke, diabetes through higher blood sugar levels (insulin control), obesity, hunger hormone balance control (we can eat too much or little), heart disease, kidney disease, or high blood pressure.
+Getting adequate or enough sleep is important in controlling and decreasing the risk of such health issues and promoting good health.

-Inflammatory response: Poor sleep is linked to increased inflammation, which is not good with injuries where we are trying to reduce inflammation.
+Inflammatory response: Poor sleep is linked to increased inflammation, which is not good for injuries where we are trying to reduce inflammation.
 Inadequate sleep is also linked to inflammatory bowel disease.
-Studies have also shown that poor sleep can cause relapses of Crohn’s disease.
+Studies have also shown that poor sleep can cause relapses in Crohn’s disease.

 Emotional importance of sleep